 • Creates a hostile or intimidating work environment

 • Substantially interferes with the ability of others to perform their work

 • Denies employment opportunity to others

-Examples of conduct that constitutes harassment include racial and ethnic slurs, racial insults, intimidation, racial jokes and pranks, vandalism, graffiti (including the use of racially derogatory terms, swastikas, nooses and ropes tied as nooses and reference to the KKK or other similar subversive organizations), and jokes, slurs or ridicule based on religion, age, physical or mental disability, race, color, sex, religion, national origin, citizenship status, age, genetic information, veteran status, pregnancy or other legally protected status, or engaging in activity prohibited under anti-discrimination laws.
+Examples of conduct that constitutes harassment include racial and ethnic slurs, racial insults, intimidation, racial jokes and pranks, vandalism, graffiti (including the use of racially derogatory terms, swastikas, nooses and ropes tied as nooses and reference to the KKK or other similar subversive organizations), and jokes, slurs or ridicule based on religion, age, physical or mental disability, race, color, sex, sexual orientation, religion, national origin, citizenship status, age, genetic information, veteran status, pregnancy or other legally protected status, or engaging in activity prohibited under anti-discrimination laws.
 All conduct constituting harassment is prohibited on Company property, while engaging in authorized business-related activities, and at all Company worksites whether or not it is directed at a specific person or persons.